This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 Two shady, individual picnic sites have been constructed for accessibility.
 They are equipped with extended-end tables, pedestal grills and benches.
 An accessible restroom with a reserved parking space is just down the road near the shelter.

-The playground has not been modified at this time.
+The playground in this area has not been modified.

 Clearfork Shelter sits above the lake and provides extended-end tables, a water fountain and a group grill for up to 50 people.
 A paved pathway allows access to a reserved parking space located across the road.
 An accessible restroom is nearby.